sociallyencrypted/sociallyencrypted/README.md

 Here are some ideas to get you started:-->

 - 🌱 I’m currently learning Web App Penetration Testing
+- 🏫 I'm a first-year undergrad at IIITD
 - 💬 Ask me about Cryptography, OSINT and Forensics
 - 📫 How to reach me: [My Instagram](https://www.instagram.com/sociallyencrypted)
 - 😄 Pronouns: they/them or he/him, both work fine!